As our practice deepens, we learn to let go of much of the

 This retreat is as close as possible to at-home functioning so lunch will not be provided.
 Kitchen facilities are available for warming food, fridge, and for making tea and coffee.
 A full list of local eateries in also provided.

-Please bring your own yoga mat, 1 - 2 blankets, a pillow, and yoga blocks (if you have them).
+Please wear comfortable clothes you can gently move in and bring a yoga mat, 1 - 2 blankets, a pillow, and yoga blocks (if you have them).

 There will be some walking sessions planned.
 Local gardens are close at hand, both at the Community centre and also a short walk to Beckett park and the Maranoa Gardens